ronbak/dotfiles-1/README.md

 `$ chsh -s \`which zsh\``

 When loading a new shell session, your `~/.zshrc` file will be loaded and will source the oh-my-zsh initialization script: initializing some things, loading plugins, and setting the Zsh theme.

-## Setup

-Run the `bootstrap.sh` script to back up your current dotfiles and move everything in this repo to your home directory.
-Any dotfiles that will be overwritten will be sent to a timestamped folder in `~/.dotfiles-backup`.

 ## OSX Apps and Settings